glowmonster-goated/PGTModmail/docs/render-deployment.md

 ### MongoDB DNS errors on Render

 If the logs show `ConfigurationError: The DNS query name does not exist`, Render cannot resolve the hostname inside your `CONNECTION_URI`.
 Copy the Atlas connection string again and ensure the host still looks like `cluster0.xxxxx.mongodb.net`.
-Do not replace the host with your database name.
+Do not replace the host with your database name (for example changing it to `pgtmodmail.xxxxx.mongodb.net`) or any other custom word—Atlas SRV records rely on the original host name.
 After updating the secret Render will redeploy automatically.